lorenzo-stoakes/linux-vm-notes/process.md

 #### Page Fault Types

-* Page faults are divided into 3 types - minor, major and error, the latter two cases represented by [VM_FAULT_MAJOR][VM_FAULT_MAJOR] and [VM_FAULT_ERROR][VM_FAULT_ERROR] respectively (`VM_FAULT_ERROR` is a bitmask of error states.)
+* Page faults are divided into 3 types - minor/soft, major/hard and error, the
+  latter two cases represented by [VM_FAULT_MAJOR][VM_FAULT_MAJOR] and [VM_FAULT_ERROR][VM_FAULT_ERROR] respectively (`VM_FAULT_ERROR` is a bitmask of error states.)

-* Minor page faults are those where either memory simply needs to be faulted in or a [CoW][copy-on-write] copy needs to be made.
+* Minor (or soft) page faults are those where either memory simply needs to be faulted in or a [CoW][copy-on-write] copy needs to be made.

-* Major faults are those that require I/O - i.e. a page needs to be swapped back into memory, or a file mapping needs to be flushed or read from.
+* Major (or hard) page faults are those that require I/O - i.e. a page needs to be swapped back into memory, or a file mapping needs to be flushed or read from.

 [MAX_GAP]:https://github.com/torvalds/linux/blob/v4.6/arch/x86/mm/mmap.c#L55
 [MIN_GAP]:https://github.com/torvalds/linux/blob/v4.6/arch/x86/mm/mmap.c#L54